 Will I need to amend my contracts where I have such clauses?

-Assuming the provisions become law in their current form, although they will have retrospective effect and thus apply to existing contracts, there is no immediate need to amend your existing contracts if they contain Ipso Facto clauses.
+Although the prohibition on enforcing ipso facto clauses on insolvency has retrospective effect and thus applies to existing contracts, there is no immediate need to amend your existing contracts if they contain such clauses.

-The Bill does not allow parties to contract out of these provisions of the Bill, and it is likely to be difficult to draft around them.
+The Act does not allow parties to contract out of these provisions, and it is likely to be difficult to draft around them.
 Further, Ipso Facto termination clauses will remain useful provisions, albeit that the rights they provide in the context of the insolvency of your customer will be more limited.

-It may, however, be sensible to amend such clauses to refer to the relevant provisions of the Bill.
-It may also be necessary to amend definitions of insolvency proceedings to account for the new forms of insolvency proceedings which the Bill will introduce.
+It may, however, be sensible to amend such clauses to refer to the relevant provisions of the Act.
+It may also be necessary to amend definitions of insolvency proceedings to account for the new forms of insolvency proceedings which the Act has introduced (see our previous article on the insolvency provisions in the Act here).
 You may also wish to consider adding additional Ipso Facto termination clauses that will be triggered before the commencement of insolvency proceedings (such as Material Adverse Change, or MAC, clauses).
-This will enable you to terminate such agreements prior to the provisions of the Bill taking effect.
+This will enable you to terminate such agreements prior to insolvency proceedings being entered into and these provisions of the Act being engaged.

-Suppliers may wish to consider including additional termination rights which can be triggered before the start of an insolvency procedure.
+Suppliers may wish to consider including additional termination rights which can be triggered before the start of an insolvency procedure, though it is possible that some or any of such clauses could be held open to challenge under the Act pending further clarification from the Courts.

-These could include: a right to terminate if the supplier reasonably considers that the customer's financial position has deteriorated such that the customer cannot fulfil its obligations under the agreement; or an obligation on the customer to provide regular financial statements or updates to the supplier, following which the supplier can terminate if it reasonably considers that the customer will be unable to pay the contract fees.
+These could include: a right to terminate if the supplier reasonably considers that the customer's financial position has deteriorated such that the customer cannot fulfil its obligations under the agreement; restructuring the arrangement under a master agreement, with each supply treated as a separate contract which can be terminated separately; or an obligation on the customer to provide regular financial statements or updates to the supplier, following which the supplier can terminate if it reasonably considers that the customer will be unable to pay the contract fees.

 Practical guidance for COVID-19